NubletZ/LinuxOS_Notes/109下/Week-4/README.md

 grep options description:

 * -c : will only print the count of the lines that match a pattern
-* -i : Ignores, case for matching
+* -i : ignores, case for matching
-* -v : This will prints ou all lines that do not matches the pattern
+* -v : this will prints out all lines that do not matches the pattern